How to chart your menstrual cycle

 The 4 primary signs of fertility:

-This is a particular type of thermometer designed exactly for the purpose of fertility charting.
+This is a particular type of thermometer designed exactly for fertility charting.

 2. A fertility tracking App or paper chart: